jhlothamer/godot_levelshot/README.md

 ## How Does It Work (Detail)

 It's been asked quite a few times on the internet how to make a screenshot of an entire 2D level in Godot.
-For those of you that want/need to roll your own, here's one answer.
+For those of you that want/need to roll your own, here's **one** answer.
 Hopefully it works for you.

 All that is really needed is to position a 2D camera in the middle of the level, modify the viewport size to reflect the level boundary's aspect ratio and size it to the desired final image size.
 Then zoom the camera so that everything is in view and get the texture from the viewport.

 ### Determining the Level Boundary

 The easiest way to determine the level boundary is to set it.
-Godot has this handy node called ReferenceRect.
+Godot has a handy node called ReferenceRect.
 Placing it into the level and sizing it around the visible parts is easy and calculating the level boundary is simple too.
 We just need a Rect2 (rectangle) with position and size.
 Since the ReferenceRect node is a Control node, it has a global_position and rect_size property.
 So we can create a Rect2 with

     var level_boundary = Rect2(ref_rect.global_position, ref_rect.rect_size)

 Note that the Levelshot plugin uses a special ReferenceRect, called LevelshotReferenceRect, only because it's easy to identify with it's class name.
 Otherwise it's just a ReferenceRect.

 But this sucks a little in that you'll have to move the reference rect when you make changes.
-So, we can calculate the level boundary by traversing the level node tree, create a rectangle object for each, and merge them all to come up with a final rectangle that encompasses them all.
+So, we can calculate the level boundary by traversing the level node tree, create a rectangle object for each, and merge them all to come up with a final rectangle that encompasses everything.

 The process is pretty simple and not too interesting, so that's all I'll describe on that for now.
 See the level_extent_calculator.gd script for the code.